-BA in Classical Studies
+BA in Classical Studies (for previously declared majors only)

 This broad, interdisciplinary liberal arts program introduces students to the history, literature, and material culture of the Greeks, Romans, and other related civilizations.
 Courses given in English can be supplemented with Latin, Greek, and Sanskrit language courses.
 Students planning graduate work in classics will need proficiency in Latin and Greek, but most students in this track choose other careers, such as health professions, law, or business.